Iximiel/cudaOnPlumed/Helpers.md

         thrust::raw_pointer_cast(returnData.data()), N, groups,
         runningThreads);
     if (nGroups > 1) {
-      //swap the data to use the output as input of the next iteration, and using th gpudata.swap(returnData);
+      //swap the data to use the output as input of the next iteration gpudata.swap(returnData);
     }
   }